Ibn Baz: Women's rights

-Ibn Baz has been described as having harsh and inflexible attitudes towards women and being a bulwark against the expansion of rights for women.
+Ibn Baz has been described as having inflexible attitudes towards women and being a bulwark against the expansion of rights for women.
 Commenting on the Sharia rule that the testimony in court of one woman was insufficient, Ibn Baz said: "The Prophet (Peace Be Upon Him) explained that their shortcoming in reasoning is found in the fact that their memory is weak and that their witness is in need of another woman to corroborate it."
 He also issued a fatwa against women driving cars, which in the West may have been his most well known ruling.
 He declared: "Depravity leads to the innocent and pure women being accused of indecencies.
-Allah has laid down one of the harshest punishments for such an act to protect society from the spreading of the causes of depravity.
+Allah (Arabic for God) has laid down one of the harshest punishments for such an act to protect society from the spreading of the causes of depravity.
 Women driving cars, however, is one of the causes that lead to that."

 Persian Gulf War

-During the Persian Gulf War Ibn Bāz issued a fatwa allowing the deployment of non-Muslim troops on Saudi Arabian soil to defend the kingdom from the Iraqi army.
+During the Persian Gulf War Ibn Baz issued a fatwa allowing the deployment of non-Muslim troops on Saudi soil to defend the kingdom from the Iraqi army.
 Some noted that this was in contrast to his opinion in the 1940s when he contradicted the government policy of allowing non-Muslims to be employed on Saudi soil.
-However, according to The New York Times, his fatwa overruled more radical clerics.
+However, according to The New York Times, his fatwa overruled more radical clerics/scholars.
 In response to criticism, Ibn Baz condemned those who "whisper secretly in their meetings and record their poison over cassettes distributed to the people".

-Another key issue was to allow the wearing of the cross by non-Muslim soldiers and the carrying of New Testaments into battle against other Muslims from the holiest land in Islam.
-This ruling shook Saudi society like an earthquake and remains at the heart of many violent disputes Salafi jihadis have with the House of Saud until this day.

-The radical cleric Abdullah el-Faisal ex-communicated (takfir) Ibn Baz, declaring him an apostate who died unrepentant.

 Criticism of Osama bin Laden

-According to his obituary in The Independent, Ibn Baz held ultra-conservative views and strongly maintained the puritan and non-compromising traditions of Wahabism.
-However, his political views were not strict enough for Osama bin Laden who condemned Ibn Baz for "his weakness and flexibility and the ease of influencing him with the various means which the interior ministry practises".
-Ibn Bāz was the subject of Osama bin Laden's first public pronouncement intended for the general Muslim public.
-This open letter condescendingly criticized him for endorsing the Oslo peace accord between the PLO and Israeli government.
+According to his obituary in The Independent, Ibn Baz held ultra-conservative views and strongly maintained the puritan and non-compromising traditions of Wahhabism.
+However, his political views were not strict enough for Osama bin Laden who condemned Ibn Baz for "his weakness and flexibility and the ease of influencing him with the various means which the interior ministry practices".
+Ibn Baz was the subject of Osama bin Laden's first public pronouncement intended for the general Muslim public.
+This little open letter condescendingly criticised him for endorsing the Oslo peace accord between the PLO and Israeli government.
 Ibn Baz defended his decision to endorse the Oslo Accords by citing the Treaty of Hudaybiyyah, saying that a peace treaty with non-Muslims has historical precedent if it can avoid the loss of life.

 Ibn Baz deemed it mandatory to destroy media that promoted Bin Laden's views, and declared that it was forbidden for anyone to co-operate with him.
 He wrote: